 Breeding Phyllocrania paradoxa

-This species can be allowed to breed by most insect enthousiasts.
+This species can be made to breed by most insect enthousiasts because it’s not a very difficult species to keep.
 You need to focus on good environmental conditions.